fschaal/eloy-bot/README.md

 1.  `cd`To desired install location.
 2.  `git clone https://github.com/fschaal/eloy-bot.git`
 3.  `npm install`
+4. If not already, create a bot on slack `https://{yourteam}.slack.com/apps/manage/custom-integrations`
-4. Set environment variable (token, url, ect) for the modules you would like to use.
+5. Set environment variable (API-Key, url, ect) for the modules you would like to use.
+    Note: SLACK_TOKEN is required for the bot to start.
+Your bots API-Key can be found on the bots config page.
-5.  `npm start`
+6.  `npm start`
-6. Talk to Eloy on Slack :) Eloy will by triggered by mention or direct-message.
+7. Talk to Eloy on Slack :) Eloy will by triggered by mention or direct-message.

 ## Contributing
 1. Fork it!